gjhami/LinkSiren/README.md

 optional arguments:
   -h, --help            show this help message and exit -md MAX_DEPTH, --max-depth MAX_DEPTH
-                        The maximum depth of folders to search within the target.
+                        (Default: 3) The maximum depth of folders to search within the target.
   -at ACTIVE_THRESHOLD, --active-threshold ACTIVE_THRESHOLD
-                        Number of days as an integer for active files.
+                        (Default: 2) Number of days as an integer for active files.
-  -f, --fast            Mark folders active as soon as one active file in them is identified and move on.
+  -f, --fast            (Default: False) Mark folders active as soon as one active file in them is identified and move on.
                         Ranks are all set to 1 assigned.

 Required Arguments:
   -u USERNAME, --username USERNAME